stevenxxiu/dist_rep_sent_doc/readme.md

 # Distributed Representations of Sentences and Documents
+This is an attempt to reproduce the paper using tensorflow, commonly known as `doc2vec`.
+We cannot fully reproduce it's results, but obtain results similar to gensim.

 ## Dataset
 To normalize the dataset (the stanford tool does some regex replacements to fix weird trees):